On the convergence of the drainage network with branching

-\begin{remark} If we have paths starting from different times, we just need to add more stopping times to the sequence $\check{\tau}_j^{(n)}$ to include the times where a new path starts in the system.
-The argument can still be used, but requires an adjustment, because whenever the process hits a time when a new path starts to move, the partition will change too, like when we have crossings or coalescence events.
-We begin the process at time $t_0^{(n)} = \min(z_{2,1}^{(n)}, \ldots, z_{2,k}^{(n)}, \tilde{z}_{2,1}^{(n)}, \ldots, \tilde{z}_{2,\tilde{k}}^{(n)})$. \end{remark}
+\begin{remark} If we have paths starting from different times, we just need to add more stopping times to the sequence $\check{\tau}_j^{(n)}$ to include the times when a new path starts in the system.
+But the argument can still be used and is basically the same. \end{remark}

-Finally, the proofs presented in Section \ref{subsec:partV} give us the proof of Proposition \ref{lemma:conditionI}, since the general case will follow by induction. $\square$
+Finally, the proofs presented this section give us the proof of Proposition \ref{lemma:conditionI}, since the general case will follow by induction.